Diyckstra/terraform-provider-deyckstra/website/docs/r/default_vpc_dhcp_options.md

 In addition to all arguments above, the following attributes are exported:

-* `id` - ID of the DHCP options set.
+* `id` - The ID of the DHCP options set.
 * `arn` - The Amazon Resource Name (ARN) of the DHCP options set.

 ## Import

-VPC DHCP options can be imported using the `dhcp options id`, e.g.,
+VPC DHCP options can be imported using `id`, e.g.,

 ```
 $ terraform import aws_default_vpc_dhcp_options.default_options dopt-d9070ebb